docker/docs/content/guides/use-case/rag-ollama/develop.md

 GPU support may vary.
 You can use the following guidelines to help you choose the appropriate option:
 - Run Ollama in a container if you're on Linux, and using a native installation of the Docker Engine, or Windows 10/11, and using Docker Desktop, you have a CUDA-supported GPU, and your system has at least 8 GB of RAM.
-- Run Ollama outside of a container on a Linux Machine.
+- Run Ollama outside of a container if running Docker Desktop on a Linux Machine.

 Choose one of the following options for your LLM service.